 - Grief and loss of all kinds

-- All kinds of personal, relationship, career, health, hormonal, and other life changes
+- All kinds of life transitions, including personal, relationship, career, health, and hormonal

 What’s it like to work with you?